jeffhowarth/ee-edu/src/problems/practice-05.md

 // -------------------------------------------------------------
 //  9.
 Compute percent of developed land in riparian.
+(Set scale = 30 to help model run faster.)
 // -------------------------------------------------------------